Configuring Automated Security Updates on CentOS

 Complete the Getting Started guide.

-Follow the Securing Your Server guide to create a standard user account, and harden SSH access.
+Follow the Setting Up and Securing a Compute Instance guide to create a standard user account, and harden SSH access.

 Log into your Linode via SSH and update.